awsdocs/aws-panorama-developer-guide/resources/appliance-changelog.md

 # Application base image 1.0.0

 Version 1.0 of the application SDK replaces the application SDK from preview and changes the programming model for applications.
-If you have an application from preview, see the migration guide for more information.

 **Application SDK**: 1.0.0